Message from CEO

 Internal Audit Office | The Internal Audit Office has been established as an organization under the direct control of the President and Representative Director. ・Conduct internal control audits ・Make proposals on the appropriateness of business operations |

-Risk Management Committee / Compliance Committee | The Risk Management Committee and Compliance Committee have been established as organizational structures responsible for risk management and compliance. ・Risk countermeasures ・Promote lawful and fair corporate activities throughout the whole Group ・Make proposals and report to the Board of Directors on group-wide risk management and compliance-related strategies |
+Risk Management / Compliance Committee | The Risk Management / Compliance Committee have been established as organizational structures responsible for risk management and compliance. ・Risk countermeasures ・Promote lawful and fair corporate activities throughout the whole Group ・Make proposals and report to the Board of Directors on group-wide risk management and compliance-related strategies |

 4. Initiatives to Enhance Corporate Governance